H3rm1nat0r/nemo_library/docs/setup_guide.md

    ```

 ---

 ## 5. Configure the nemo_library

-please create a file "config.ini".
-This is an example for the content:
+Create a file named `config.ini` in your project folder.
+Below is an example configuration:

 ```
 [nemo_library]
 nemo_url = https://enter.nemo-ai.com